nusCS2113-AY1920S1/website/admin/project-w06-mid-v11.md

 * Create the **_About Us_ page**:<br>
   Use [this page from the reference project](https://github.com/nusCS2113-AY1920S1/addressbook-level3/blob/master/docs/AboutUs.adoc) as a reference for the format.
-  This page is used for module admin purposes. ==Please follow the format closely== or else our scripts will not be able to give credit for your work.
+  We need this page for module admin purposes. ==Please follow the format closely== or else our scripts will not be able to give credit for your work.
   * You may copy the page and replace info of SE-EDU developers with info of your team, including a ==suitable photo== as described <trigger trigger="click" for="modal:mid-v12-photo">here</trigger>.
   * Including the name/photo of the supervisor/lecturer is optional.
   * The photo of a team member should be `doc/images/githbub_username_in_lower_case.png` %%e.g. `docs/images/johndoe.png`%%. ==If you photo is in jpg format, name the file as `.png` anyway==.